nmpacheco/nmpacheco.github.io/index.md

-## Nuno Pacheco
-This is where I'll describe the things a lot of people allowed me to work in since 1993.
+### This is where I'll describe the things a lot of people allowed me to work in since 1993.
 Going backwards...

 I've been helping building software to support SRE's way of doing things and also pretending to be one.